reyshmi/reyshmi/README.md

 - 👋 Hi, I’m @reyshmi
 - 👀 I’m interested in  playing guitar
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on teams
+- 💞️ I’m looking to collaborate on github

 <!---
 reyshmi/reyshmi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.